ncoghlan/misc/notes/python3/questions_and_answers.rst

 does, there isn't an obvious universally correct choice even today, let alone back in 2006 when Guido started the Python 3 project in earnest.
-UTF-8 comes closest (hence the wording of this question), but it still poses risks of silent data corruption on Linux if you don't explicitly transcode date at system boundaries (particularly if the actual encoding of metadata provided by the system is ASCII incompatible, as can happen in East Asian countries using encodings like Shift-JIS and ISO-2022) and still requires transcoding
+UTF-8 comes closest (hence the wording of this question), but it still poses risks of silent data corruption on Linux if you don't explicitly transcode data at system boundaries (particularly if the actual encoding of metadata provided by the system is ASCII incompatible, as can happen in East Asian countries using encodings like Shift-JIS and ISO-2022) and still requires transcoding